WHAT TO DO WHEN CONSTIPATED ON THE TOILET | 7 STEPS TO POOP

 Drinking hot tea often can cause constipation because heat and humidity dehydrate your body.

 That’s why going to a sauna does not improve your health status when you suffer from constipation.
 It dehydrates you even more.

 So, try to drink tea only before you want to go to the toilet.
 This thing is necessary to keep you and the stool hydrated.

 Drink fruit juice and chicory

-Fruit juice and Chicory have laxative effects.
-In some way, they can be considered natural laxatives.
+Fruit juice and chicory have laxative effects.
+These foods and supplements can be considered natural laxatives.

 Chicory is usually a white powder that has a sweet taste.
 You can combine it with any liquid juice or just non-carbonated mineral water.

 How to use this technique?

 - Drink 1-2 glasses of juice mixed with chicory

 - Wait 10-15 minutes before you go to poop.